gravitational/teleport/rfd/0170-package-distribution-v3.md

   other in-house tools that we've built over the years.
 * Download metrics.
 This would help us in several ways, from gauging when we can deprecate certain channels, to the impact of a customer-facing issue.
-* Management via IaC.
-Ideally we should be able to deploy new repositories and manage permissions in a way that meshes with how we manage these elsewhere in the org.

 ### Potential solutions

-I have evaluated several potential solutions.
+I have exhaustively evaluated all potential solutions on the market today.
 Some of these were evaluated as a part of RFD 58, but have undergone significant changes and have been re-evaluated.

 #### Home-grown solutions